 The pick-and-pack process is accomplished in many ways, each one suited for certain warehouse styles, sizes, and order volume.

 Improving warehouse efficiency is the driving force behind the pick-and-pack strategy.
-By abolishing the use of intermediaries or outside agents, warehouse managers receive all their inventory directly and have all inventory on hand in the same place.
+By abolishing the use of intermediaries or outside agents, warehouse managers receive all their inventory directly and have all inventory hand in the same place.
 This saves a lot of additional shipping or management costs.

 Pick-and-pack also allows managers to handle orders of all sizes, doing away with minimum order charges and greatly improving the warehouse’s cost efficiency.

 Of course, pick-and-pack also slashes turnaround time for orders, especially in well-managed warehouses where the process is monitored at various checkpoints.
-Software programs take on a considerable amount of work, from tracking stock levels to package delivery, which makes pick-and-pack even more of a timesaver.
+Software programs take a considerable amount of work, from tracking stock levels to package delivery, which makes pick-and-pack even more of a timesaver.